riverrun/genxword/README.rst

 -----

 To run this program, you need to have **Python 2.7** or **Python 3** installed.
 It will not work with earlier versions of Python.
-It depends on Py2cairo (or Pycairo), which is already installed on most popular distros, to produce the image files.
+The command line version depends on Py2cairo (or Pycairo), which is already installed on most popular distros, to produce the image files.
+The GUI version depends on Pygobject (also known as python-gobject or python-gi).

 To install this program, run the following commands (the **install** script needs to be run as root or with sudo)::